Aciz/legacy-config/README.md

 * Legacy mod **2.80.2**

 ## Usage
-This config is only contains settings which are adjusted from default. **Any cvar not included in `autoexec.cfg` is meant to be at it's default setting.** The only exception to this is binds, the config contains `unbindall` command at the start, and then sets all default bindings + whatever I have personally adjusted from defaults.
+This config is only contains settings which are adjusted from default. **Any cvar not included in `autoexec.cfg` is meant to be at it's default setting.** The only exception to this is binds and few cvars which are included in scripts (`r_mode` for example).
+The config contains `unbindall` command at the start, and then sets all default bindings + whatever I have personally adjusted from defaults.

 Along with spawnpoints, map-specific configs contain per-map `r_mapOverBrightBits` setting.
 Since the cvar is latched, I have bound `vid_restart` to `KP_DEL`, and simply hit that at the start of each map, to apply the correct setting.

 Regarding sensitivity: I use 800DPI, with raw input enabled.
 Adjust according to your DPI.
-Adjusted settings should result in **960 eDPI**, with **43.3cm/360°**.
+Adjusted settings should result in **800 eDPI**, with **51.95cm/360°**.
+Or you know, just you a sensitivity that you're comfortable with.

 ## Installation
 * Download the repository as ZIP or clone with `git clone git@github.com:Aciz/legacy-config.git`